la2050/archive/_projects/2015/la-pop-up-parks.md

   as well since they most likely own the land we will build on.
 For the Venice Park we found private property to do this on so we didn't have to deal with government red tape on the pilot program.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We built the first park for $20K.
-We would like to build 5-7 more.
-The grant funds will compliment a fundraising effort to ask local businesses to chip in for the extra cost, which is minimal and actually totally avoidable if that effort is successful.
-We didn't need grant funds to build the first.
-We raised money from 4 local businesses but that was quite difficult and having a block grant like this means we can actually move forward and guarantee at least 5 parks without additional funding.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- These metrics are for one park: We feel if we build 5 at once we can get a significant discount and many items for free or donated (such as wifi)

-   $5K Design and Construction Oversight (licensed contractor reduced fee for 2 months)
-   $11K Materials (wood, AstroTurf, paint, sandpaper, hardware, tools)
-   $500 Website
-   $2K Opening Event
-   $1K City and County fees for permitting
-   $1K Free wifi and power for 1 year
 How do you plan to scale the success of your proposal?: >- With more parks we can make deals with telco's to provide free wifi.
 TWC passpoint seems like the most likely since they are city wide already and can